bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/officehours.md

 ### Office hours and Study groups

-This semester we have an exceptional group of TAs and LAs who are all excited to get to know you and help us out on the algorithmic journey.
+This semester we have an exceptional group of LAs who are all excited to get to know you and help us out on the algorithmic journey.

+ * Lily SMith
- * tbd
+ * Nothando Kumalo
- * tbd
+ * Juan Atehortua
- * tbd
+ * Zane Bookbinder
- * tbd
+ * Nhi Nguyen